maxguru/mysql-vector/README.md

 - NULL‑bitmap is 1 bit per nullable column, rounded up to a full byte; our schema has three nullable columns: normalized_vector, binary_code, metadata.

 While the binary code could theoretically scale to 524,280 bits, the effective limit is governed by the total row size with normalized_vector + binary_code.

-## Features
-- Management of the database vector table (created with ENGINE=InnoDB and ROW_FORMAT=DYNAMIC).
-- Support for multiple vector tables within a single database.
-- Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
-- Support for high-dimensional vectors (up to 15,875 dimensions).
-- Batch insert operations for efficient bulk vector storage.
-- Batch delete operations to remove many vectors efficiently.
-- Optional per-vector `metadata` stored as JSON included in retrieval and search results.

-## Requirements
-- PHP 7.2 or higher.
-- MySQL 5.7.8 or higher / MariaDB 10.2.7 or higher.
-- Required PHP extensions:
-  - mysqli
-  - json
-  - ctype

 ## Installation
 1. Ensure that PHP and MySQL are installed and properly configured on your system.